mlflow/mlflow/docs/source/tracking.rst

 XGBoost (experimental)
 ----------------------
-Call :py:func:`mlflow.xgboost.autolog` before your training code to enable automatic logging of metrics and parameters without the need for explicit log statements.
+Call :py:func:`mlflow.xgboost.autolog` before your training code to enable automatic logging of metrics and parameters.

 Autologging captures the following information: